 Our brand is integral to the growth of our business and is essential to our ability to engage with our community.
-Our performance will depend on our ability to attract new customers and encourage consumer spending across our product portfolio.
-We believe the core elements of continuing to grow our awareness, and thus increase our penetration, are highlighting our products' qualities of being natural, sustainable and effective, the efficacy of our marketing efforts and the success of our continued retail rollout.
-Beyond preserving the integrity of our brand, our performance will depend on our ability to augment our reach and increase the number of consumers aware of Grove and our product portfolio.
+Our performance will depend on our ability to profitably attract new customers and encourage consumer spending across our product portfolio.
+We believe the core elements of continuing to grow our brand awareness in a manner that increases our market penetration are highlighting our products' qualities of being natural, sustainable and effective, the effectiveness of our marketing efforts and the success of our continued retail rollout.